florentpietot/CFG/README.md

 # Basic Context-Free Grammar

-After following Udacity's Intro to Artificial Intelligence (by Peter Norvig and Sebastian Thrun) a few months ago: (https://www.udacity.com/course/intro-to-artificial-intelligence--cs271) I recently realized I had forgotten to finish a couple of exercises in the final assignment.
-Given I had followed this course on my own, it wasn't a big deal, but decided to do them for the sake of it.
-Of those exercises, one was quite easy to solve "manually", but seemed like an interesting exercise to solve programmatically: good low-level introduction to NLP and it would serve as a nice pretext for getting more familiar
+After following Udacity's Intro to Artificial Intelligence (by Peter Norvig and Sebastian Thrun) a few months ago: (https://www.udacity.com/course/intro-to-artificial-intelligence--cs271).

+I realized I had forgotten to finish a couple of exercises in the final assignment.
+One of those exercises wasn't difficult to solve "manually", but seemed like an interesting exercise to solve programmatically: good low-level introduction to NLP and python's unittest module.

+## Exercise

 ![Grammar exercice from Udacity's intro to Artificial Intelligence](/screenshots/grammar-exercice.png?raw=true "Grammar exercice from Udacity's intro to artificial intelligence")